mumez/PunQLite/README.md

 db close.
 ]. "===> 877 msecs"
 ```
 I felt it is quite fast.
+100000 round-trips in 877 msecs.
 Please try the code by yourself.

 ## Usages ##
 ```Smalltalk